Neverwinter Nights 2: Release

 Neverwinter Nights 2 was ready for mass production on October 17, 2006, and was released on October 31 in the United States, on November 3 in Europe, and on November 16 in Australia.
 The Electron toolset was available early for consumers who pre-ordered the game through GameStop or Best Buy, as well as exclusive class-specific special items.
 Alongside the standard version, Atari also published a special edition.
 The United States and Australia "Limited Edition" contained several physical items like a cloth map depicting the Sword Coast, as well as in-game benefits like the "Blessed of Waukeen" feat that grants players a bonus to saving throws.
 The Europe special edition was split into two separate boxes, dubbed "Lawful Good Limited Edition" and "Chaotic Evil Limited Edition", a reference to the Dungeons & Dragons concept of moral alignment.
 Each box contained the collectibles available in the United States and Australia versions, as well as copies of the original Neverwinter Nights and its expansions, and a trial code for Dungeons & Dragons Online: Stormreach.

 Atari licensed Aspyr Media to develop a port of Neverwinter Nights 2 for the Apple Macintosh; the game was announced shortly before the Windows release.
 The initial announcement gave a December 2007 release date, but the port was not shipped to retailers until February 2008.
 It included the full version of Neverwinter Nights 2 with the exception of the editor toolkit.
 Atari announced in March 2008 that many of its PC games, including Neverwinter Nights 2 and its first expansion, Mask of the Betrayer, would be available online via Valve's digital distribution service Steam.
 A "Gold Edition" bundle was also published in May 2008 containing copies of Neverwinter Nights 2 and Mask of the Betrayer.
 A platinum edition containing the original game and both its expansion packs was released on the Steam platform on December 27, 2010.
 As of May 2013, Neverwinter Nights 2 is no longer sold through Steam.

-A complete edition that contains the original game and the three expansion packs (Mask of the Betrayer, Storm of Zehir, Mysteries of Westgate) was released on GOG.com on January 24, 2013.
+A complete edition that contains the original game and the three expansion packs was released on GOG.com on January 24, 2013.
+The game was added to the GOG Preservation Program on July 14, 2025, ensuring ongoing compatibility with modern systems.
+An enhanced version developed and published by Aspyr was released for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S on July 15, 2025.